oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 ## Task 1: What are Microservices?

+By definintion, Microservices

 Imagine yourself in the role of an Oracle DBA for a new micro-brewery, "Query Brews".
 It is a small-scale operation featuring a single standout beer known as the "Drop Cascade IPA," but your responsibilities as the Oracle DBA will be significant.
 You have been entrusted with designing and supporting the database that will:

 * Record ingredient inventory.
 * Manage the brewing process.
 * Track the available stock for sale.

 Given the size and sole beer offering, you choose a straightforward and efficient approach by implementing a single schema design, enabling **seamless data access** and **streamlined querying** with **minimal complexity**.
-Each application has different data type requirements, but fortunately Oracle can handle them all, preventing the need to support multiple special-purpose database technologies.
+Each application has different data type requirements, but fortunately Oracle can handle them all, eliminating the need to support multiple special-purpose database technologies.

 ### *Local Legends* - Containers